Sure Dividend

 Dividend Kings In Focus: Abbott Laboratories

-Abbott Laboratories (ABT) has increased its dividend for over 50 consecutive years.
-As a result, it has joined the list of Dividend Kings.
+Abbott Laboratories (ABT) has increased its dividend for over 53 consecutive years, and as a result, it is a member of the list of Dividend Kings.

-The Dividend Kings are a group of just 51 stocks that have increased their dividends for at least 50 years in a row.
+The Dividend Kings are a select group of 55 stocks that have increased their dividends for at least 50 consecutive years.
 Given this longevity, we believe the Dividend Kings are among the highest-quality dividend growth stocks to buy and hold for the long term.

-Abbott is a diversified healthcare giant, and we believe it has a long runway of growth up ahead.
+Abbott is a diversified healthcare giant with a long runway of growth ahead of it.
 While the stock appears slightly overvalued, it can continue to be relied upon for annual dividend increases.

-This article will discuss the company’s business overview, growth prospects, competitive advantages, and expected returns.
+This article will provide an overview of the company’s business, its growth prospects, competitive advantages, and expected returns.

 Business Overview

-Abbott Laboratories is a healthcare stock with a market capitalization of $161 billion.
-The company was founded in 1888 and is headquartered in Lake Bluff, Illinois.
+Abbott Laboratories is a healthcare stock with a market capitalization of $233 billion.
+Founded in 1888, it is headquartered in Lake Bluff, Illinois.

 Abbott operates in four main segments: Nutritional Products, Established Pharmaceuticals, Diagnostics, and Medical Devices, and enjoys a leadership position across product segments.